girirajvyas/101-series/Leading_a_team.md

 One is the employees' perspective, which focuses on the experience of the people under the manager.
 This is the one we're all most familiar with, because we've all been under a manager at some point in our careers.
 The other is the organization's perspective, which focuses on the effective completion of work that drives the organization's success.
 Every manager must find a way to live at the intersection of these two different and sometimes competing perspectives.
 Let's take a deeper look.

-I'm going to start with the organization's perspective, because it really does come first.
+I'm going to start with the **organization's perspective**, because it really does come first.
 Everyone is employed to help the organization accomplish its goals.
 It's also true that the organization's perspective is what has driven management style since the 1800s.
 The organization's perspective includes several key questions like:
  - Are the assigned projects and tasks completed?
  - Does the work get completed on time and within the allotted budget?
  - Is the level of work quality sufficient to accomplish the goals?